Seahawks are headed to play Tampa Bay in Munich Nov. 13

 Now they’ll get a chance to show they can win in Munich.

-The Seahawks were officially selected Wednesday morning as the opponent for Tampa Bay in the NFL’s first regular-season game in Germany on Nov.
+The Seahawks were officially selected Wednesday morning, May 4, as the opponent for Tampa Bay in the NFL’s first regular-season game in Germany on Nov.
 13 at Allianz Arena, the home of FC Bayern Munich.
 Kickoff is 6:30 a.m.
 PT.

 The announcement was made as the league revealed the full lineup for its international series of games for 2022.